jenna-russell/jenna-russell.github.io/_posts/2024-04-13-applying-to-phd-programs.markdown

 * [Seminal CS Papers][seminal]
 * [Daily Papers][daily]

+<b> Building a Support Network: </b>
+You need to build a group of people who can help guide you through the application process.
+This means people who have done it before!
+I found it helpful to start getting in touch with my mentor from undergrad and a friend I had from undergrad who is currently a 3rd year NLP PhD student.
+They were able to give me some early advice, and put me in contact with other people who would be good to talk to.
+It's helpful to get advice from both students who have recently gone through applications as well as professors who are familiar with finding potential candidates.

 <b> Cold Emailing: </b>
 Tread carefully here.
 All in all, I think it is helpful to email professors, but it has to be done correctly.
 If you are not very confident in your interpersonal skills or English proficiency, you may be better of not emailing.
 Of my 6 acceptances, I had emailed 2 of the professors.
 If you decide you would like to, here is what I did: